Introduction: Python String islower() Method

 Explanation:

-- The method is called on a string object
+- The method runs on an existing string value.

 | Parameter | Type | Description |